sriwebapp/ui.checktrak/README.md

 - remove all in pagination options
 - disable changes if no changes happen
 - redirect to 404 once model not found
+- Username / instead of email
+- Send email after registered
+- Log activities in slack
+- Inactive Log In

 ## Seeding Data